 There will be open gyms all summer long and try-outs before school starts.

-Please be sure to check the school calendar and the Girls basketball web-site for more information.
-Follow Lamar Girls' Basketball on twitter - @LadyTexansHoops
+Please be sure to check the school calendar and the Girls basketball website for more information.

-Boys Cross Country Head Coach Jerry Martinez jmartin9@houstonisd.org
+Boys Cross Country Head Coach Jerry Martinez kvessels@houstonisd.org